From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Introduction

-We use these uncertainty relations to build an explicit locking scheme whose encoding and decoding operations can be performed by circuits of size almost linear in the length of the message.
+We use these uncertainty relations to build explicit locking schemes whose encoding and decoding operations can be performed by quantum circuits of size almost linear in the length of the message (see Table \ref{tbl:locking-results}).
 Moreover, we also obtain a locking scheme where both the encoding and decoding operations consist of a classical computation with polynomial runtime and a quantum computation using only a small number of single-qubit Hadamard gates (Corollary \ref{cor:explicit-locking}).
-Performing these quantum operations can be done using the same technology as implementing the BB84 quantum key distribution protocol \cite{BB84}.
-On the way to obtaining this result, we prove a min-entropy uncertainty relation on a sparse set of BB84 states that might be of independent interest (Lemma \ref{lem:minentropymub} with Lemma \ref{lem:approx-mub}).
-This locking scheme can be used to obtain can be used to obtain string commitment protocols \cite{BCHLW08} that are efficient in terms of computation and communication.\footnote{It should be noted that this protocol has weak security garentees.
-As was shown in \cite{BCHLW08}, string commitment protocols with a strong security definition do not exist.}
+Performing these quantum operations can in principle be done using the same technology as implementing the BB84 quantum key distribution protocol \cite{BB84}, but our idealized scheme must still be made robust to noise and imperfect devices.
+It should be noted that for this simple scheme, the message is encoded in a slightly larger quantum system.
+This locking scheme can be used to obtain string commitment protocols \cite{BCHLW08} that are efficient in terms of computation and communication.

 We also give an application of our uncertainty relations to a problem called quantum identification.
-Quantum identification is a communication task between two parties Alice and Bob, where Alice is given a pure quantum state $\ket{\psi}$ and Bob wants to simulate measurements of the form $\{\proj{\ph}, \1 - \proj{\ph}\}$ on $\ket{\psi}$ where $\ket{\ph}$ is a pure quantum state.
-This task can be seen as a quantum analogue of the problem of equality testing \cite{AD89, KN97} where Alice and Bob hold $n$-bit strings $x$ and $y$ and Bob wants to determine whether $x=y$ using a one-way classical channel from Alice to Bob.
-Hayden and Winter \cite{HW10} showed that classical communication alone is useless for quantum identification.
+Quantum identification is a communication task for two parties Alice and Bob, where Alice is given a pure quantum state $\ket{\psi}$ and Bob wants to simulate measurements of the form $\{\proj{\ph}, \1 - \proj{\ph}\}$ on $\ket{\psi}$ where $\ket{\ph}$ is a pure quantum state.
+This task can be seen as a quantum analogue of the problem of equality testing \cite{AD89,KN97} where Alice and Bob hold $n$-bit strings $x$ and $y$ and Bob wants to determine whether $x=y$ using a one-way classical channel from Alice to Bob. \citeN{HW10} showed that classical communication alone is useless for quantum identification.
 However, having access to a negligible amount of quantum communication makes classical communication useful.
 Their proof is non-explicit.
 Here, we describe an efficient encoding circuit that also uses less quantum communication: it allows the identification of an $n$-qubit state by communicating only a single message of $O(\log^2 n)$ qubits and $n$ classical bits.